Selling in today's market: why strategy and pricing matter more than speed

 What Does the DLD Data Mean for Sellers?

-The transaction data from this period gives sellers a specific set of reference points that are far more useful than broad market commentary.
+The transaction data from March 2026 gives sellers a specific set of reference points.
 Understanding them before you list is what separates a confident negotiation from one where the buyer has more information than you do.

-- The average off-plan transaction value across the same period was AED 2.81 million, a gap that reflects the premium buyers pay for payment structure rather than any inherent superiority of the asset.
+- The average off-plan transaction value across the same period was AED 2.53 million, a gap that comes down to payment flexibility rather than the quality of the property itself.

-Each of these figures is an input into the pricing conversation you need to have before your listing goes live, not something to consult after enquiries start coming in slowly.
+Each of these figures is an input into the pricing conversation you need to have before your listing goes live.
+The sellers who used this data effectively did not consult it after enquiries slowed.
+They built their strategy around it from day one.

 Why the right pricing beats pricing high